 In 2011 the inevitable focus became the wave of change in the Middle East.
-I was especially concerned about how intervention was being discussed – both during the Egyptian events in February 2011 and then again and more pointedly from March onwards as armed intervention was first discussed and then carried out.
+I was especially concerned about how intervention was being discussed – both during the Egyptian events in February 2011 and then again and more pointedly from March onwards as armed intervention in Libya was first discussed and then carried out.

 I want to work out my own ideas, express myself, hear back from you.
 Here is some of what I aim for with this blog:

-To be part of a conversation with people who share my concerns and my focus on latitudinal and longitudinal linkages.
+And I want to be part of a conversation with people who share my concerns and my focus on latitudinal and longitudinal linkages.

 (Updated February 2020)